jexxa-projects/Jexxa/README.md

         var jexxaMain = new JexxaMain(HelloJexxa.class);

         jexxaMain
-                // Bind a REST adapter to class HelloJexxa to expose its method `greetings`
+                // Bind a REST adapter to class HelloJexxa to expose its methods
-                // - Open following URL in browser to get greetings: http://localhost:7500/HelloJexxa/greetings .bind(RESTfulRPCAdapter.class).to(HelloJexxa.class)
+                // - To get greetings open: http://localhost:7500/HelloJexxa/greetings
+                .bind(RESTfulRPCAdapter.class).to(HelloJexxa.class)

                 //Start Jexxa and all bindings